 Use Simple Language

 It’s always a good idea to write at the level of your audience’s reading capabilities or possibly a few levels below.
 This makes things clear and helps those with cognitive disabilities understand content better.
-Of course, this won’t always apply because your audience may be higher education professors or perhaps doctors.
+Of course, this won’t always apply because your audience may be higher education professors or doctors.

 Use White Space

 White space always makes eLearning look better.
 It also has the benefit of making the content easier to understand.
-There are infinite reasons to use a healthy dose of white space, so don’t skimp on it, it’s free.
+There are infinite reasons to use a healthy dose of white space, so don’t skimp on it; it’s free.

-Always Put Users In Control
+Always Put Users in Control

 Describe Links

-Screen Readers/Braille And Navigating With A Keyboard
+Screen Readers/Braille and Navigating with A Keyboard

 But, some have no other choice but to use a screen reader or even braille machines while navigating with their keyboard.
-If training content isn’t built to be accessible with these tools then that makes it even more difficult than it already is.
+If training content isn’t built to be accessible with these tools, then that makes it even more difficult than it already is.

-Paying attention to the following things will help you create content that makes your course easier to navigate with a screen reader and while navigating with a keyboard.
+Attention to the following things will help you create content that makes your course easier to navigate with a screen reader and while navigating with a keyboard.

 Focus Order

-Focus Order For Storyline
+Focus Order for Storyline

-Then you can choose to either use the default focus order or customize it (label 2).
+Then you can choose to use the default focus order or customize it (label 2).
 If you stick with the default, which is how you have them stacked in the timeline, you can delete items that shouldn’t be part of the flow of your document.
-That’s important because shape items unless they have important alt text and are essential to learning, don’t usually need to be part of the navigation by keyboard.
+That’s important because shape items unless they have important alt text and are essential to learning, don’t usually need to be part of the navigation by the keyboard.

 Make Images Accessible